ramonrovirosa/Strophe_Wrapper_Library/README.md

    3. Paused
   * Type: the message type, e.g "chat".
 This is an optinal parameter that will default to chat.

- Received state messages will be placed in a hash table: `Chat.chatStates`
+ Received state messages will be placed in a hash table: `Chat.chatStates`, which keeps track of the latest chat state message for each jid.

 ####Log####